cocasema/micro-ROS-doc/Quick_start/Nuttx_Linux_quick_start.md

     > **Note:** For this step you are going to need to plug the [USB-serial converter device](https://www.olimex.com/Products/Components/Cables/USB-Serial-Cable/USB-Serial-Cable-F/).

-    > **Important:** Unplug and plug the mini-USB connector device before execute this step.
+    > **Important:** Unplug and plug the mini-USB connector device before executing this step.

     > **Note:** For this step superuser privileges are required.